xcoderx987/auto-typing-server/README.md

 - Ensure your laptop and smartphone are connected to the same Wi-Fi network.

-- Download the Copy Cat app https://github.com/xcoderx987/auto-typing-server/raw/main/Copy_Cat.apk.
+- Download the Copy Cat app https://github.com/xcoderx987/auto-typing-server/raw/main/Copy_Cat.apk in your android phone.

-- Download the server file https://github.com/xcoderx987/auto-typing-server/raw/main/auto_typing_server.exe.
+- Download the server file https://github.com/xcoderx987/auto-typing-server/raw/main/auto_typing_server.exe in your laptop.

 ### Step 1: Download and run the Server